Create Your Legacy

 Investment Philosophy and Purpose Statement

 One of the Foundation’s most important responsibilities is our stewardship of charitable funds entrusted to our care by donors large and small.
-We have a broadly diversified investment portfolio that is structured to first, preserve the capital of each gift, and secondly, to grow the gift sufficiently to maintain purchasing power and provide for future needs.
-The ISP is designed to ensure prudent management of Foundation assets consistent with the long-term interests of its stakeholders while adhering to the State of California Uniform Prudent Management of Institutional Funds Act (UPMIFA).
+We have a broadly diversified investment portfolio that is structured to first, preserve the capital of each gift, and secondly, to make annual distributions to designated beneficiaries, and then, to the gift sufficiently to maintain purchasing power and provide for future needs.
+The IPS is designed to ensure prudent management of Foundation assets consistent with the long-term interests of its stakeholders while adhering to the State of California Uniform Prudent Management of Institutional Funds Act (UPMIFA).

 The assets of the Foundation represent a pool of donations from individuals and organizations.
 The donations may be (a) unrestricted in purpose with investment earnings to be spent at the discretion of the Foundation, (b) restricted in purpose with the principle and/or investment return to be distributed as designated by the donor, (c) charitable remainder trusts and gift annuities, (d) pass-through, or (e) any other asset of the Foundation, subject to the provisions of the Articles of Incorporation and Bylaws of the Foundation.